What is PRK?

 Who is a candidate?

-- Be 18 years of age or older
+- Are 18 years of age or older

-- Have a stable prescription
+- Have a stable vision prescription

-PRK is typically the preferred procedure for patients who:
+PRK is commonly recommended for patients who:

 Recovery time